Strawberry Crisp

 Arman’s recipe tips

-• Cover the crisp with foil.
-If the top of the crisp is browning too quickly, you can lightly cover it with aluminum foil for the last 15 minutes of baking.
+• Cover the crisp if needed.
+If I notice the top of the crisp is browning too quickly, I’ll loosely tent it with aluminum foil for the last 15 minutes of baking.
+I do recommend removing it for the final two minutes to firm up the crisp.

 Storage instructions